Protect Your Trail

 Read More

-Public Participation in Infrastructure Development
+Public Participation in Development

-When our founder Benton MacKaye envisioned the Trail almost 100 years ago, he intended a Wild East preserved forever, for all.
-Neither he nor the hundreds of volunteers who worked feverishly to connect the Trail’s termini could have known then the incredible technological changes that America would undergo, or would the current energy infrastructure siting and construction processes Trail advocates must now navigate.
-The history of the Trail has many lessons of how insufficient public participation in decision-making has led to undesirable outcomes for the Trail and our communities.
+When Benton MacKaye envisioned the Appalachian Trail over 100 years ago, he intended a realm that provides “a better, wider place in which to live a better, wider life.”
+Neither he nor the hundreds of volunteers who worked feverishly to establish a continuous footpath from Georgia to Maine could have imagined the incredible technological changes that America would undergo or the energy infrastructure siting and construction processes Trail advocates must now navigate.
+The history of the Trail has many lessons on how insufficient public participation in decision-making has led to undesirable outcomes for the Trail and our communities.

-Because of our history and our commitment to preserving the Wild East, ATC strongly believes that public participation in major infrastructure decisions is critical to ensuring that the most public good is delivered.
-For governmental entities like the Federal Energy Regulatory Commission (FERC), their experience is often with the technical and engineering aspects of a project, and not to the impact on natural, cultural, or community resources.
-That’s why ATC has worked with A.T. champions to secure the introduction of legislation H.R.
-173, the Pipeline Fairness and Transparency Act, H.R.
-7878, the Scenic Trails Viewshed Protection Act, and S. 4502, the Pipeline Fairness, Transparency, and Responsible Development Act.
-These bills recognize the damage that can be done to our public trust resources when haphazard development stands to compromise the values for which Congress established National Scenic Trails.
+Because of our history and our commitment to ensuring the health and protection of the A.T. and its landscape, the ATC strongly believes that public participation in major infrastructure decisions is critical to ensuring that the most public good is delivered.
+For governmental entities like the Federal Energy Regulatory Commission (FERC), their experience is often with the technical and engineering aspects of a project, and not with the impact on natural, cultural, or community resources.

 Land and Water Conservation Fund